Fremantle Stuff > hotels >

 The Castlemaine Brewery, with the Richmond Hotel just up the hill to the right.
 The rocky outcrop on the left still adjoins the carpark of what is now the Left Bank.
 Source and date unknown.
 The Stirling Bridge is now where the brewery stood.

 View from Plympton Hotel (W.A.
-Fearn Proprietor) the Castlemaine Brewery with large smokestack is in the foreground (operated from c1898 - 1963) Fremantle History Centre #EF0017.
+Fearn Proprietor) the Castlemaine Brewery with large smokestack is in the foreground (operated from c1898 - 1963) Fremantle Library photo #EF0017.

 The Castlemaine Brewery can just be discerned on the southern bank of the Swan River almost exactly in the middle of the photograph.
 The Bruce Town Hotel aka Gresham Hotel is on the photo's extreme right on this (northern) side of the River.

 On the East Fremantle bank of the Swan are 15 Riverside Road, directly beyond the eastern edge of Gilbert Fraser Oval; and, to the right, the Castlemaine Brewery and Hubble and East Streets.
 At the right, near the West edge of the Oval is the Gresham Hotel.
 Corkhill Street runs across the picture in the foreground.
-This was a postcard published by P Falk & Co. and is photograph #2110 from the Fremantle History Centre, c.
+This was a postcard published by P Falk & Co. and is photograph #2110 from the Fremantle Library, c.
 1910; photograph by P. Falk.
 Text from the Library entry.

-This photo of the Brewery includes the 'Boatbuilder's House'—which is now the Left Bank—at the left of the frame.
+This photo of the Brewery includes Carroll's house-—the 'Boatbuilder's House'—which is now the Left Bank—at the left of the frame.
 It is Fremantle Library image no. LH004686, no date, but after 1906.
 The tower of Knocknagow, Preston Point Road, may be seen on the top of the hill to the left.

 Dowson, John 2003, Old Fremantle, UWAP.